 Poland's most important Catholic pilgrimage site with the Black Madonna icon

-What is the best time of year to visit attractions in Poland?
+When is the best season to visit attractions in Poland?

 May-June and September-October offer the best combination of pleasant weather, manageable crowds, and lower prices.
 July-August is peak season — very busy in Krakow but best for Baltic beaches.